-During the 2022 application cycle, we will be looking to accept one resident to start July 1, 2023.
+During the 2023 application cycle, we will be looking to accept three residents to start July 1, 2024.

 Primary training case material during the residency comes from the teaching hospital, a state contract for ruminant submissions, mail-ins from surrounding and distant referral practices, and an extensive zoo and exotics, and wildlife animal hospital service, and a local large non-domestic cat sanctuary.
 In 2021, the necropsy caseload included 35% large animals, 25% small animals, and 40% zoo, exotic, wildlife, and lab animal.
 In 2021, the biopsy caseload was approximately 5500 cases including 85% dogs, 11% cats, and 4% other.

 Residents are on service for an average of 50 weeks over their 3-year residency, split between biopsy and necropsy service.
 While on duty, residents work closely with the faculty pathologists who share case responsibilities and are on the necropsy floor to help train residents and students.
 There are 7 board certified anatomic pathologists and 3 board certified clinical pathologists.